 To wit: In which we combine our collective disposition with more expansive thinking.

 Since 1996, we have been engaged in basic research on these topics.
 Also with the related work of Stanford University - the origin of Silicon Valley.
-Over the last 20 years, something special has matured from this, which we now make available to everyone - who has recognised the necessary "rethinking".
-Not entirely altruistically, of course, because we want to continue to invest in our ambitious development.
+Over the last 20 years, something special has matured from this, which we now make available to everyone - who has recognized the necessary "rethinking".
+Not entirely altruistically, of course, because we want to continue investing in our ambitious development.

 To this end, we are organizing an exclusive online event on April 24 entitled